zukunft/zukunft.com/docs/code_functions_all.md

     \-- add_err - section for function add_err not yet defined that it should be add in /user/user_message.php
     \-- add_warning - section for function add_warning not yet defined that it should be add in /user/user_message.php
     \-- add_message - section for function add_message not yet defined that it should be add in /user/user_message.php
-    \-- add - section for function add not yet defined that it should be add in /user/user_message.php
+    \-- merge - section for function merge not yet defined that it should be add in /user/user_message.php
-    \-- is_ok - section for function is_ok is expected to be info in /user/user_message.php
     \-- get_message - section for function get_message is expected to be set and get in /user/user_message.php
     \-- get_last_message - section for function get_last_message is expected to be set and get in /user/user_message.php
     \-- get_row_id - section for function get_row_id is expected to be set and get in /user/user_message.php